Eclampsia

-Eclampsia is the onset of seizures (convulsions) in a woman with pre-eclampsia.
+Eclampsia is the onset of seizures (convulsions) in a pregnant woman with pre-eclampsia.
 Pre-eclampsia is a hypertensive disorder of pregnancy that presents with three main features: new onset of high blood pressure, large amounts of protein in the urine or other organ dysfunction, and edema.
-If left untreated, pre-eclampsia can result in long-term consequences for the mother, namely increased risk of cardiovascular diseases and associated complications.
-In more severe cases, it may be fatal for both the mother and the fetus.
-The diagnostic criteria for pre-eclampsia is high blood pressure occurring after 20 weeks gestation or during the second half of pregnancy.
+If left untreated, pre-eclampsia can result in long-term consequences for the pregnant woman, namely increased risk of cardiovascular diseases and associated complications.
+In more severe cases, it may be fatal for both the pregnant woman and the fetus.

+The diagnostic criterion for pre-eclampsia is high blood pressure, occurring after 20 weeks gestation or during the second half of pregnancy.
 Most often it occurs during the 3rd trimester of pregnancy and may occur before, during, or after delivery.
 The seizures are of the tonic–clonic type and typically last about a minute.
 Following the seizure, there is either a period of confusion or coma.
 Other complications include aspiration pneumonia, cerebral hemorrhage, kidney failure, pulmonary edema, HELLP syndrome, coagulopathy, placental abruption and cardiac arrest.

 Low dose aspirin is recommended to prevent pre-eclampsia and eclampsia in those at high risk.
 Other preventative recommendations include calcium supplementation in areas with low calcium intake and treatment of prior hypertension with anti-hypertensive medications.
 Exercise during pregnancy may also be useful.
 The use of intravenous or intramuscular magnesium sulfate improves outcomes in those with severe pre-eclampsia and eclampsia and is generally safe.
 Treatment options include blood pressure medications such as hydralazine and emergency delivery of the baby either vaginally or by cesarean section.

 Pre-eclampsia is estimated to globally affect about 5% of deliveries while eclampsia affects about 1.4% of deliveries.
-In the developed world eclampsia rates are about 1 in 2,000 deliveries due to improved medical care whereas in developing countries it can impact 10-30 times as many women.
+In the developed world eclampsia rates are about 1 in 2,000 deliveries due to improved medical care whereas in developing countries it can impact 10–30 times as many women.
 Hypertensive disorders of pregnancy are one of the most common causes of death in pregnancy.
 They resulted in 46,900 deaths in 2015.
-Maternal mortality due to eclampsia occurs at a rate of approximately 0-1.8% of cases in high-income countries and up to 15% of cases in low- to middle- income countries.
+Maternal mortality due to eclampsia occurs at a rate of approximately 0–1.8% of cases in high-income countries and up to 15% of cases in low- to middle- income countries.
 The word eclampsia is from the Greek term for lightning.
 The first known description of the condition was by Hippocrates in the 5th century BC.

 Signs and symptoms

 Eclampsia is a disorder of pregnancy characterized by seizures in the setting of pre-eclampsia.
 Most women have premonitory signs/symptoms in the hours before the initial seizure.
-Typically the woman develops hypertension before the onset of a convulsion (seizure).
-Other signs and symptoms to looks out for include:
+Typically the mother develops hypertension before the onset of a convulsion (seizure).
+Other signs and symptoms include: